ntaraujo/kivy-easier/README.md

 ---

-If you ask, I can update this or make a lightner version, maybe without gui, maybe lightner, there is much things to upgrade and let easier.
+If you ask, I can update this or make a lightner version, maybe without gui.
+There is much to upgrade and let easier.

 ---